openlibhums/memory-alpha/content/pages/support/guides/account-set-up.md

 If you are an author making a submission, you don't need to create an account.
 One will be created as part of the submission process.

-If you have been invited to review, you may be able to complete your review without creating an account if the journal has enabled one-click peer review. <!-- missing hyperlink-->
+If you have been invited to review, you may be able to complete your review without creating an account if the journal has enabled [one-click peer review](../review/review-settings.md).

 If the journal is part of a press and you have access to another journal in that press, you may already have an account.
 Sign in using your existing credentials.
 If you make a submission, you automatically receive the author role.
 If you need other roles on the journal, ask an editor or press manager to assign the relevant roles.